Jo Colruyt: Less successful initiatives

 At the end of the 1970s and into the early 1980s, Colruyt launched various businesses with varying success.
 Examples include an auto rental agency, selling wooden homes of Finlandia Hus, 'Auto Frit' mobile chip stalls and 'Green Pepper' self-service restaurants.
 These businesses were suspended in the mid-1980s.

 Turnabout after crisis situation

 In the mid-1980s the Colruyt company was almost bankrupt, competing with newcomer Aldi.
 From 1988 the company slowly returned to profitability.
 Activities included the continuation of low prices on about 300 products.
 In 1987 the company replaced the punched card with price labels and 'full scanning' at the cash register.
 Replenishment, stock management and orders were automated with bar code scanners.

 Management

 Colruyt introduced a horizontal corporate structure with as few managers as possible.
 He paid attention to employee participation and viewed training in personnel as important.

 Death

-After 35 years as the head of the company Jo Colruyt died in 1994.
+After over 35 years as the head of the company Jo Colruyt died in 1994.
 His son Jef Colruyt took over company management.